Net Promoter Score (NPS): Meaning, Question, Calculation and Benchmark

 |Detractors||0 - 6||These people are unlikely to promote your product; in fact, they are very likely to give it a negative review.
 They are very often unsatisfied customers who are very sensitive to competitive offers.|

-The NPS range is from -100 (all respondents fall into the Detractors group) to +100 (all respondents fall into the Promoters group).
+Theoretically, the Net Promoter Score range may differ from -100 when all respondents fall into the Detractors group to +100 when all respondents fall into the Promoters group.
+In reality, most companies never reach the extreme values.

-NPS global standards treat +50 as ‘excellent’ and +70 as ‘world class’.
-Any NPS that is above 0 is considered to be ‘good’ as this means that the number of loyal customers is higher than the number of disloyal.
-Always compare the NPS you’ve got against your previous score and competitive benchmarks, which may vary drastically depending on the industry.
+NPS global standards treat +50 as ‘excellent’ and +70 as ‘world class.’
+Any NPS that is above 0 is considered to be ‘good,’ as this means that the number of loyal customers is higher than the number of disloyal customers.
+Always compare the NPS you’ve got against your previous score and NPS scores of companies with which you compete.
+Competitive benchmarks may vary drastically depending on the industry.
 Knowing what similar companies have achieved helps you to set realistic goals for improvement.

 Here’s some 2019 NPS benchmarking data provided by satmetrix.com.